Investor / Entrepreneur

 - Approved education provider

-An education provider that is approved by the Home Office and has been given a licence to bring students to the United Kingdom under Tier 4 of the points-based system, in either the adult (known as a general student) or child student categories, or both.
+An education provider that is approved by the Home Office and has been given a licence to bring students to the United Kingdom under the Student or Child Student routes of the points-based system.

 Asylum is protection given by a country to someone who is fleeing persecution in their own country.
 It is given under the 1951 United Nations Convention Relating to the Status of Refugees.
 To be recognised as a refugee, you must have left your country and be unable to go back because you have a well-founded fear of persecution.